mohammadbutt/42_ft_printf/README.md

 |    `L`   | 16 bytes or 128 bits |For floating point types expects `long double` or `double long` argument   | |

 ### x type field
-- When minus glag is true:
+- When minus flag is true:
   - Precision places `0` in the beginning.
   - Width places space `' '` at the end.